 The Cycle is a nonprofit that has been working with communities in need for over 25 years.
+We unlock the power of women and girls to build gender equality.
 As an organisation we encourage and implement a cycle of empowerment.
 Our work is split into three pillars: Water, Women and World.

 +Built to last

 We invest in solutions that will outlive us.
 Sustainability is at the core of every project.

 Our projects are designed by on the ground teams who work with the communities to create practical solutions.

 Our work and how we spend your donations is transparent and accountable.

 We seek to serve everyone in a community, especially those most vulnerable through a lack of gender equality: women, girls, non-binary and transgender people.